antmicro/rdfm/documentation/source/rdfm_mcumgr_device_client.md

     - `id` - unique device identifier used when communicating with RDFM server
     - `device_type` - device type reported to RDFM server used to specify compatible artifacts
     - `key` - name of the file containing device private key in PEM format.
 Key should be stored in `key_dir` directory.
+    - `self_confirm` - (optional) bool indicating whether the device will confirm updates by itself.
+False by default
     - `update_interval` - (optional) override global `update_interval` for this device
     - `transport` - specifies the transport type for the device and it's specific options